 Around 75% of cardiac physiologists work in hospitals, with the majority of them in the cardiology department.
 They may also conduct tests in other hospital departments, including the labor and delivery, surgery, recovery, and emergency departments, to name a few.
 In most cases, they collaborate with cardiologists, other doctors, and nurses.

 Cardiologists may work in cardiologist offices, outpatient surgery centers, or as independent contractors who can outsource their services as needed outside of hospitals.
 A two-year degree is typically required to become a cardiac physiologist, though four-year degrees are also available and can help the physiologist earn a higher salary.
-Other licensing or credentials may be required hospitals.
+Other licensing or credentials may be required by hospitals.
 Many hospitals prefer cardiac physiologists who have worked in the medical field before.